-- 2. (U) NCTC may make raw section 702-acquired information available to authorized NCTC personnel on a continuing basis for review, translation, analysis, and use in accordance with these procedures.
-Authorized NCTC personnel may continue to access raw section 702-acquired information to determine whether it reasonably appears to be foreign intelligence information, necessary to understand foreign intelligence information, notwithstanding the fact that other NCTC personnel may bave previously evaluated such information. - 3.
-(U) NCTC personnel may query NCTC electronic and data storage systems that contain metadata to find, extract, and analyze metadata pertaining to communications acquired under section 702 of the Act, regardless of whether such communications are determined to satisfy the standards set forth in these procedures for retention or dissemination.
+- 2. (U) NCTC may make raw section 702-acquired information available to authorized NCTC employees on a continuing basis for review, translation, analysis, and use in accordance with these procedures.
+Authorized NCTC employees may continue to access raw section 702-acquired information to determine whether it reasonably appears to be foreign intelligence information, necessary to understand foreign intelligence information, or necessary to assess the importance of foreign intelligence information, notwithstanding the fact that other NCTC employees may have previously evaluated such information. - 3.
+(U) NCTC employees may query NCTC electronic and data storage systems that contain metadata to find, extract, and analyze metadata pertaining to communications acquired under section 702 of the Act, regardless of whether such communications are determined to satisfy the standards set forth in these procedures for retention or dissemination.
 Such queries must be reasonably likely to return foreign intelligence information, as defined in FISA.
 NCTC may use such metadata to analyze communications and may upload or transfer some or all of such metadata to NCTC electronic and data storage systems for authorized foreign intelligence purposes.
 Section 702-acquired metadata shall be identified as such in NCTC data repositories and shall be subject to the retention time periods specified in paragraphs B(2) and B(3).
 Any dissemination outside of NCTC of metadata from communications acquired under section 702 of the Act must be made in accordance with the applicable provisions of these procedures. - 4.
 (U) Sensitive Information.
 Particular care should be taken when reviewing information that is sensitive information, as defined below.
-No sensitive information may be used in an analysis or report unless it is first determined that such information reasonably appears to be foreign intelligence information, necessary to understand foreign intelligence information, or evidence of a crime.
-Information that reasonably appears to be foreign intelligence information, necessary to understand foreign intelligence information, or necessary to assess the importance of foreign intelligence information, or necessary to assess the importance of foreign intelligence information may be retained, processed, and disseminated in accordance with these procedures even if it is sensitive information.
+No sensitive information may be used in an analysis or report unless it is first determined that such information reasonably appears to be foreign intelligence information, necessary to understand foreign intelligence information or assess its importance, or evidence of a crime.
+Information that reasonably appears to be foreign intelligence information, necessary to understand foreign intelligence information, or necessary to assess the importance of foreign intelligence information may be retained, processed, and disseminated in accordance with these procedures even if it is sensitive information.
 Information that reasonably appears to be evidence of a crime may be retained, processed, and disseminated for law enforcement purposes in accordance with these procedures, even if it is sensitive information.
-Sensitive information consists of: - a.
-(U) Religious activities of United States persons, including consultations with clergy; - b.
-(U) Educational and academic activities of United States persons, including consultations among professors or other teachers and their students;
+Sensitive information consists of: